 North American Numbering Plan is also known as NANP.
 It is the familiar ten-digit numbering system used today in the US., Canada, and Mexico, which includes the three-digit area code

 followed by the seven-digit local telephone number.

-Network Access Points.
-The switching point through which a call is processed.
+NAPs is also known as Network Access Points .
+These NAPs are switching point through which a call is processed.
 The NAP switches the call based on routing instructions from the NCP.

 National Access Fee

-Also known as N1-1.
+National ISDN is also known as N1-1.
 Defined by Bellcore, National ISDN 1 (NI-1) is an agreement among telephone companies and CPE vendors to jointly provide the first phase of standards-based ISDN.
 NI-1 is a collection of standards to allow CPE to work across different telephone company switches using the Basic Rate Interface.
-Future standards, denoted as NI2 and NI3, are currently being developed.

-Network Driver Interface Specification.
+Network Driver Interface Specification is also known as NDIS.
 Developed by Microsoft NDIS.
 Provides a common set of rules for network adapter manufacturers and network operating system (NOS) developers to use for communication between the network adapter and the NOS.

-A group of computers connected together to share data, programs, and operations.
-This group is connected through a wireless or cable platform.
+A network connects a group of computers connected together to share data, programs, and operations.
+The network is connected through a wireless or cable platform.

 The components making up the local home network required to deliver phone calls from one point to another.
 Some elements are central switch, trunk lines, and the local loop.